 That leads to what I would love to do, though, if I could have it all.

 First, I would build a commune of sorts.
 Not really a hippie commune, per se.
 But more like a large, extended Bread & Breakfast/Spa/Retreat type place.
-I’d want to structure it around a formula of short, medium, and long stays where people can spend time in tiered levels of retreat that ranged from therapeutic treatments (therapy, classes, counseling, etc) to more extended stays (short term treatment, intervention, etc) to longer stays (meditational hermitage, Ignatius’ Spiritual Exercises, etc).
+I’d want to structure it around a formula of short, medium, and long stays where people can spend time in tiered levels of retreat that range from therapeutic treatments (therapy, classes, counseling, etc) to more extended stays (short-term treatment, intervention, etc) to longer stays (meditational hermitage, Ignatius’ Spiritual Exercises, etc).

 Both of these dreams are still in place.
 Sorta.
 I’ve merged the underlying concepts they hold with a large, campus-style facility for residential treatment of homeless and displaced youth.
 But as with all dreams, we’ll see what happens as the future unfolds.